syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Populating-Events.md

 ---
 layout: post
 title: Populating Events in Syncfusion Calendar control for Xamarin.Android
-description: Learn how to populate events inside a cell and inline events descriptions in Syncfusion Xamarin.Android calendar (SfCalendar) control.
+description: Learn how to populate events inside a cell and inline events descriptions in the Syncfusion Xamarin.Android calendar (SfCalendar) control.
 platform: Xamarin.Android
 control: Calendar
 documentation: ug